swirtSJW/migration_tools/README.md

 Since we have so much infrastructure developed around our html to node migrations, it made sense to automate some of the process.
-The `doj-generate-migration-class` drush command will automatically generate a migration class for you.
-See `drush doj-generate-migration-class --help` for command specification.
+The `mt-generate-migration-class` drush command will automatically generate a migration class for you.
+See `drush mt-generate-migration-class --help` for command specification.

 The command accepts the following arguments: